Rachela Hutner: Early life

 Rachela Hutner was born on 2 July 1909 in Warsaw, which at the time was part of the Russian Empire to the Jewish couple Hannah (née Wajdenfeld) and Joel Chaim Hutner.
+She was the younger sister of Rabbi Yitzchak Hutner (1906–1980).
 After her primary schooling, she attended the E. Perła-Łubieńska Gymnasium gimnazjum E. Perła-Łubieńska), graduating in 1927.
 Continuing her education, Hutner enrolled in the University of Warsaw to study in the Faculty of Mathematics and Natural Sciences.
 Before graduating, after three years, she transferred to the Warsaw Nurses' School (Warszawskiej Szkoły Pielęgniarstwa), from which she graduated in 1937.